Leadership Tip

 How to turn adversity into advantage

 Most CVs tell us what someone has done.
-Few tell us what they have overcome.
+The best tell us what they have overcome.
 Recently, I received a note from a reader who had stepped away from a successful career to raise children, support a husband overseas, nurse a loved one through terminal illness, and later rebuild her life following bereavement.
-Despite qualifications, experience and determination, she now faces the challenge of finding work at the age of sixty.
+Despite qualifications, experience and determination, she now faces the challenge of rebuilding her career at the age of sixty.
 Her story reminded me that some of life’s greatest leadership lessons are learned not in boardrooms, classrooms or training courses, but through adversity.
 Leadership is not measured by how smoothly life unfolds.
 It is measured by our willingness to keep moving forward when it doesn’t.
 The question is not what happened to us.
 The question is what we choose to do with it.

 1. Reframe your setbacks.
 Every challenge develops skills.
 Caring responsibilities build empathy.
 Redundancy builds resilience.
 Failure builds wisdom.
 Learn to recognise the strengths hidden within difficult experiences.